‘Unacceptable’: Video of TSA worker’s handling of bomb dog draws outrage

 The video, taken by Reddit user ProfessionalEye3568 from the Delta Sky Club on the second level, shows the officer walking back and forth below, yanking the leash hard enough to swing the dog around.

-“This isn’t delta specific but filmed from the sky club at DTW,” ProfessionalEye3568 wrote.
+“This isn’t delta specific but filmed from the sky club at DTW,” Reddit user ProfessionalEye3568, who asked to remain anonymous, wrote.
 “I was shocked at how this airport handler is dragging this poor pup around.
-There’s no reason anyone should be flipping a working dog around by it’s harness like this?!
-I have a high energy dog so at first I assumed it was a mistake or that the puppy was a bit over energetic but looks like the handler is just being unnecessarily rough with it.”
+There’s no reason anyone should be flipping a working dog around by its harness like this?!
+I have a high-energy dog so at first I assumed it was a mistake or that the puppy was a bit over energetic but looks like the handler is just being unnecessarily rough with it.”

 “This makes my blood boil.
 Poor pup!” one person commented.
 “This guy doesn’t need to be around any animals.”